 From a custom camp experience for your team at Camp No Counselor to a walking food tour around the city with Six Taste, group activities are the best way for employees to get to know each other and build meaningful relationships.
 But, why wait until you get there?
 Make the most out of your time together by hosting team building activities on the bus while on the way to your event.
 No matter where your next company retreat is happening, we’ll help you rent a school bus or a minibus for easy shuttling in Los Angeles.

 Help boost employees’ creativity and morale with an offsite meeting, whether it’s with your entire company or for a specific department.
 Rent a minibus for a small team or a well-equipped coach bus with enough space for your laptop and a WiFi option, so you’ll be ready to take any calls on your way to your destination.

-Whether your conference is held at the Sheraton Los Angeles Downtown Hotel or the UCLA Meyer & Renee Luskin Conference Center, arrive safely and on time to your destination with the help of the professional drivers we work with.
+Whether your conference or trade show is held at the Sheraton Los Angeles Downtown Hotel or the UCLA Meyer & Renee Luskin Conference Center, arrive safely and on time to your destination with the help of the professional drivers we work with.
 You’ll be able to remain connected while en route to your big networking event by renting a professional coach bus with all the amenities you need, like power outlets, reclining seats, and on-board bathrooms.